 Any type of action or movement affecting a driver’s reaction and taking the driver’s attention away from the highway is dangerous and illegal.

-Contact an Austell or Atlanta Distracted Driving Attorney Today
+Contact an Austell, Atlanta or Gwinnett County Distracted Driving Attorney Today

 The Atlanta Personal Injury Attorneys at the Law Offices of Matthew C. Hines work hard to bring distracted drivers to justice.
 If a distracted driver caused an accident that injured you or someone you love, contact Hines Law today (770) 941-0913 .